Read Smith’s plans for the spring 2021 semester.

 Satisfactory Academic Progress (SAP)

-A student is in good academic standing as long as she is matriculated at Smith and is considered by the Administrative Board to be making satisfactory progress toward the degree.
+A student is in good academic standing as long as they are matriculated at Smith and is considered by the Administrative Board to be making satisfactory progress toward the degree.
 The academic standing of all students is reviewed at the end of each semester.

 The concept of satisfactory academic progress (SAP) mandates the monitoring of both grade point average (GPA)—qualitative progress—and the number of credits completed—quantitative progress.